trilisser/nCoV_analysis/README.md

 ## Introduction

-It's a simple script which analises the key amino acid resudues in S gene of SARS-CoV-2 variants of concern (B.1.1.7; B.1.135 (510Y.V2); P.1)
+It's a simple script which analises the key amino acid positions (18 in total) in S gene of SARS-CoV-2 variants of concern (B.1.1.7; B.1.135 (510Y.V2); P.1)
 All of these positions you can find here: https://cov-lineages.org/global_report_B.1.1.7.html https://cov-lineages.org/global_report_B.1.351.html https://cov-lineages.org/global_report_P.1.html

+NB!
+THe script doesn't support _insertions_!

 ## how to use it